 Dampness, rot and infestation

 Repair category 2

-Notes Evidence of dampness was noted to an isolated section of the internal wall within the livingroom.
-Where accessible to test this area was found to produce higher than average moisture readings at the time of inspection.
-It is recommended that a reputable timber/damp specialist firm be employed to carry out a detailed inspection of the entire property.
-Further repair works to these areas and associated defects should be anticipated.
+Notes Evidence of dampness in the form of staining, mould growth and above average moisture levels detected to areas of the internal walls and ceilings.
+Rotten timbers were also noted within the garage.
+It is recommended that a reputable timber/ damp specialist firm be employed to carry out a detailed inspection of the entire subjects and thereafter implement all necessary remedial works under cover of long term guarantee.